 What is included in the price?

-Included and excluded services vary from cruise to cruise, and are always listed in the “DETAILS” section of each itinerary listed on our website and can be discussed with your AdventureSmith Specialist upon booking.
+This is a very common cruise FAQ, but note that included and excluded services vary from cruise to cruise, and are always listed in the “DETAILS” section of each itinerary listed on our website.
+These can be discussed further with your AdventureSmith Specialist upon booking.
 Common inclusions with the cabin fare are onboard meals and guided activities during the itinerary.
 Common exclusions from the cabin fare are airfare (international or domestic), gratuities, alcoholic beverages and insurance of any kind.
 But there are exceptions to each of these.
-For example, many of our small ship cruises have included alcoholic beverages, and some of our Mediterranean cruises have nights free at port so you can dine on your own off-ship.
+For example, many of our small ships have included alcoholic beverages, and some of our Mediterranean cruises have nights free at ports of call so you can dine on your own off-ship.

 Can I book just one cabin, or do I have to charter the entire ship?